What Is a Solutions Architect? Role, Skills, Salary & Career Path

 How does a solutions architect contribute to RFP responses?

 The solutions architect designs the proposed technical architecture for the customer’s specific environment, writes the technical sections of the RFP response, ensures technical claims are accurate and defensible, and leads follow-up architecture discussions with the customer’s technical evaluators.
-Their contribution is often the decisive factor in competitive technology procurements.

 What certifications are most valuable for solutions architects?